-3 - Transforming Curriculum and Pioneering Pedagogical Innovation
+Transforming Curriculum and Pioneering Pedagogical Innovation

 Globally, with softening enrolment worldwide over the past five to ten years, universities are striving to offer unique programming in distinctive and novel ways to attract and retain learners to their institutions.
 Expanded use of remote learning, asynchronous learning, and online programming has made education more accessible to students worldwide.
-It is now common for students to enroll in more than one institution simultaneously, requiring institutions to offer distinctive programs and foster collaboration to ensure robust student pathways.
+It is now common for students to enrol in more than one institution simultaneously, requiring institutions to offer distinctive programs and foster collaboration to ensure robust student pathways.
 In the Northern BC context, pathways to and from other institutions remain particularly important.

 Over the next three years, UNBC will need to engage in a thorough review of curriculum, environmental scanning, student/learner research, and a streamlining of programs to support their effective navigation by learners, especially learners new to the university sector.

 Curriculum planning, including diverse and innovative pedagogical approaches to course and program delivery are critical to offering attractive, relevant, and accessible programming.
 Currently UNBC offers nearly 1200 individual courses.
 Streamlining curricula can lead to increased flexibility for students, reducing course scheduling conflicts, and improved faculty workload planning.
 If UNBC cannot effectively address these goals, we will continue to lose potential students to institutions offering greater flexibility in requirements to achieve credentials, alternative pedagogical modalities, and more student responsive scheduling options.

-GOAL: Transform Curriculum and Pioneer Pedagogical Innovation Objectives Outcomes READY Alignment Support program-level curriculum development by enhancing the program review process.
+Objectives Outcomes Ready Alignment Support program-level curriculum development by enhancing the program review process.
 Implementation of the 2024 Quality Assurance Process Audit recommendations.
-Supporting fulfilling student learning Create sustainable professional development programming through the CTLT.
-Focused streams of professional development and academic leadership training. journeys.
+Supporting fulfilling student learning journeys.
+Create sustainable professional development programming through the CTLT.
+Focused streams of professional development and academic leadership training.
 Cultivate Curiosity.
-Attract and retain Enhance work-integrated learning & experiential education opportunities.
-A robust, pedagogically informed work-integrated learning & co-op program. outstanding people for our community.
-Time frame: Initiatives developed may range from quick wins to multi-year planning.
+Enhance work-integrated learning & experiential education opportunities.
+A robust, pedagogically informed work-integrated learning & co-op program.
+Attract and retain outstanding people for our community. ·